sanchitkalra/cs-f213-oops/oops-book/io.md

 # I/O

+_this doc refers to ch 13&22 of the textbook_

 ## Streams

 - stream -> abstraction -> either produce or consume information -> linked to a physical device by Java IO system